 I told my board that there needed to be a connection between an addict and the audience and that I needed to reveal that I am a recovering addict.

-I remembered my mother’s words when I returned from treatment in 1988, “Marilyn, it’s okay to say you’re an alcoholic but please don’t use the other A-word.”
-I originally thought she meant adulteress like Hester Prynne, but she corrected it to an addict.
+I remembered my mother’s words when I returned from treatment in 1988, “Marilyn, it’s okay to say you’re an alcoholic, but please don’t use the other A-word.”
+I initially thought she meant adulteress like Hester Prynne, but she corrected it to an addict.

 When she and I were shopping for the house, I was on one aisle, and I heard her say from around the corner, “You’ll need to talk to Marilyn.
 You know she’s a drug addict.”

 Since we were near the front of the store, there were people in line to check out.
 Without phones to occupy their attention, many turned around and stared when they heard her say this.
 I gave my Queen Elisabeth wave impersonation and wondered who my mother was talking to so loudly.

 When I rounded the corner, there stood my mother and a friend.
 Her friend had read the article about me opening a woman’s recovery home and had a question.
 Satisfying her query, I asked my mother why she publicly stated that I was a drug addict.
 I was supposed to be anonymous.

 As she pointed out, “It doesn’t take a rocket scientist reading the article to realize that you’re not just doing this to be gracious to others.
 You’re doing this because you are addicted.
 I don’t want anyone to think less of you, so I’ve got to learn to accept that addict word, too.”

 Feeling my family’s support was important to me, so I told my board that I would reveal my status the next time I spoke.
 There were about 400 people in attendance.